Biktarvy® (BIC/FTC/TAF)

 101

-Switching to BIC/FTC/TAF demonstrated non-inferior efficacy compared to staying on a baseline regimen of DTG/ABC/3TC by FDA Snapshot analysis at Week 48 (primary endpoint) (HIV-1 RNA ≥50 c/mL: 1% vs <1%, respectively; difference, 0.7%; 95% CI: -1.0% to 2.8%; P=0.62).
-Virologic suppression (HIV-1 RNA <50 c/mL) was maintained in 94% of participants switching to BIC/FTC/TAF vs 95% of participants staying on a baseline regimen of DTG/ABC/3TC (difference, -1.4%; 95% CI: -5.5% to 2.6%; P=0.59).
+Switching to BIC/FTC/TAF demonstrated non-inferior efficacy compared with staying on a baseline regimen of DTG/ABC/3TC by FDA Snapshot analysis at the Week 48 primary endpoint (HIV-1 RNA ≥50 c/mL: 1% vs <1%, respectively; difference, 0.7%; 95% CI: -1% to 2.8%; P=0.62).
+Virologic suppression (HIV-1 RNA <50 c/mL) was maintained in 94% of participants who switched to BIC/FTC/TAF vs 95% of participants who stayed on a baseline regimen of DTG/ABC/3TC (difference, -1.4%; 95% CI: -5.5% to 2.6%; P=0.59).

-Five participants met protocol-defined criteria for resistance testing (3 BIC/FTC/TAF and 2 DTG/ABC/3TC).
-No treatmentemergent resistance was detected in participants in either treatment arm.
-Two participants (one in each arm) with possible intermittent adherence were virologically resuppressed (HIV-1 RNA <50 c/mL) without changing their regimen.
-Three participants (2 BIC/FTC/TAF and 1 DTG/ABC/3TC) discontinued the study early with HIV-1 RNA >200 c/mL.
+Five participants met protocol-defined criteria for resistance testing (BIC/FTC/TAF, n=3; DTG/ABC/3TC, n=2).
+No treatmentemergent resistance was detected in participants in either arm.
+One participant with possible intermittent adherence in each arm was virologically resuppressed without changing their regimen.
+Two participants in the BIC/FTC/TAF arm and 1 in the DTG/ABC/3TC arm discontinued the study early with HIV-1 RNA >200 c/mL.

 P-Value